The Statler College has an active and diverse student body. Get involved today to connect with top performing STEM talent.

 Many companies recruit on our campus and seek out our graduates, who are well prepared to succeed in today's workplace.
 We assist employers in the hiring process in several ways.
-For information on any of the following, contact Lloyd Ford at 304.293.4370 or email@example.com
+For information on any of the following, contact WVU Career Services at email@example.com.

 Our Career Resource Center provides interview rooms for on-campus recruiting, access to Handshake, the WVU job search portal, and more.
-Click here for the Career Resource Center
+To learn more visit for the WVU Career Resource Center website.

 Why Hire Our Students?

 Our students receive a quality education, built on an outstanding tradition of academic excellence.
 West Virginia University ranks among the top ten public universities in the United States for the number of students receiving the prestigious Rhodes and Truman Scholarships.
 The University's twenty-fifth Rhodes scholar is a graduate of the Benjamin M. Statler College of Engineering and Mineral Resources.

 A full range of services are provided to ensure that the students are well prepared for their Co-op employment.
 Students can obtain assistance in resume writing and improving their interviewing skills.
 Individual advising on professionalism and career objectives is available.